Developing middle managers – 4 ways to help create success

 Previously published by PSI Talent Management or Cubiks, prior to becoming Talogy.

 Middle managers make up around 11 million people in the US workforce and are the driving force behind organizational change, yet approximately half do not receive any formal leadership development.
-To make matters worse, a skills gap is expected to increase in the coming years as retirement rates increase and more inexperienced workers move into leadership roles.
+To make matters worse, a skills gap is expected to increase in the coming years as retirement rates increase and more inexperienced workers are becoming managers for the first time and moving into leadership roles.

 The good news is companies seem to be spending more on development opportunities than years past, spending an average of $176 per employee in 2020 according to a survey by Training magazine and Wilson Learning Worldwide Inc. The bad news, however, is that much of this was not devoted to leadership development, with many of the Learning and Development professional survey respondents noting that spending had actually decreased in this realm.